alexfigliolia/metrics-queue/README.md

 1. Adapt to your metrics at runtime
 2. Create explicit routines for high vs. low performance scenarios
-3. Explicitely defer expersive tasks behind high-priority operations
+3. Explicitly defer expensive tasks behind high-priority operations
 4. Create task execution phases based on the needs of your product

 #### Let's talk getting setup: